pandas-dev/pandas/web/pandas/about/sponsors.md

 Donations to _pandas_ are managed by NumFOCUS.
 For donors in the United States, your gift is tax-deductible to the extent provided by law.
 As with any donation, you should consult with your tax adviser about your particular tax situation.

+## Tidelift

+_pandas_ is part of the [Tidelift subscription](https://tidelift.com/subscription/pkg/pypi-pandas?utm_source=pypi-pandas&utm_medium=referral&utm_campaign=readme).
+You can support pandas by becoming a Tidelift subscriber.

 ## Institutional partners

+Institutional Partners are companies and universities that support the project by employing contributors.
+Current Institutional Partners include:

 <ul>
     {% for company in partners.active if company.employs %}